Lamercho/trio-docs/docs/Configuration/Devices.md

 ## Watch
 This section asks you to add a watch to Trio.
 Apple Watch and some Garmin watches are compatible.
 On an Apple Watch, you can add carbs and boluses, set a temporary target, and show BG, IOB, COB, etc. Garmin watches only display data and will not let you interact by adding carbs or insulin.

+### Garmin Epix 2 and Enduro
+You can see data from Trio on Garmin Epix 2 and Enduro 3 and have data fields in activities.
+No need for Garmin Connect in the background, the watch should be connected to a phone that runs Trio.
+The watch face updates with Trio.

+#### How to do it
+1. Choose a folder on your Mac and get the latest release from [this GitHub repo](https://github.com/mountrcg/garminWatch).
+2. You need `*.prg` files for your watch model from the release and OpenMTP from [OpenMTP](https://openmtp.ganeshrvel.com) to transfer them to the watch.
+3. Install and start OpenMTP.
+4. Connect your Garmin watch via a data USB cable to the MacBook and allow the USB connection.
+The Garmin watch USB mode should be set to MTP.
+5. Transfer `*.prg` files for your watch model to the `/GARMIN/APPS` folder.
+6. Wait for the transfer to finish and disconnect the watch.
+7. Add the Garmin watch in Trio settings: `Settings -> Watch -> Garmin Watch -> Add Devices`.
+8. Choose the Trio watch face on the watch and enjoy.